mofasseldotcom/easy-to-use-git-tutorial/README.md

 #17.
 To import remote branch into local repo with same branch name like remote
 	git fetch origin branchName:branchName

+#18.
+To merge branch repo with master repo (checkout into master first, need to make additional commit to see changes in master after merge command)
+	git merge origin branchName

 <p>I collected and gathered all the codes above to use easily from one place.
 If anyone wants to update some codes or snippets he/she is most welcome</p>